Uncovering Dorset's hidden history

-Archaeological excavation work is taking place in the Dorset AONB between July 2019 and December 2019.
+Archaeological excavation work is taking place across the VIP site in the Dorset AONB.

-This will help us to further enhance our knowledge of any archaeological features that we might find during construction activity for the VIP project.
+This is helping us to further enhance our knowledge of any archaeological features that we might find during construction activity for the VIP project.

 Our appointed contractor Morgan Sindall and its specialist subcontractors will be carrying out archaeological investigations from the week commencing 22 July for a period of up to five months.